Skip to Content

 Camping at Molly Stark State Park, Wilmington, VT

-Woodford State Park – Woodford is several miles west of Wilmington, about halfway between Bennington and Wilmington.
+Woodford State Park: Woodford is several miles west of Wilmington, about halfway between Bennington and Wilmington.
 I’ve been singing Woodford State Park’s praises for years.
-Here you can score a waterfront tent site, or if rain threatens, a cabin or lean-to.
+Here, you can score a waterfront tent site or, if rain threatens, a cabin or lean-to.
 The park is always a good 10 degrees cooler than our home in Bennington, and for the most part, it’s blissfully quiet.
 At Woodford State Park, you’ll find hiking trails, a small beach for swimming, and canoes, kayaks, and paddleboats for rent.

 Hiking in and around Wilmington, Vermont